Tyrrrz/GitHubActionsTestLogger/Readme.md

       uses: actions/setup-dotnet@v4

     - name: Build & test
-      # Empty double dash separates MTP options from dotnet test options
+      # If running in VSTest mode, add an empty double dash sequence (--) before reporter options
-      run: dotnet test --configuration Release -- --report-github
+      run: dotnet test --configuration Release --report-github
 ```

 > **Important**:
 > The extension has a peer dependency on **Microsoft.Testing.Platform** when used in this mode.
-> Your test project should already have a reference to this package, but make sure it is updated to the latest version.
+> Your test project may already have a reference to this package, but make sure it is updated to the latest version.

 ### [VSTest](https://github.com/microsoft/vstest)